revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Advance.md

 <blockquote>

-LINQ stands for Language Integrated Query.
-LINQ has the great power of querying any source of data.
-The data source could be collections of objects, databases, or XML files.
-We can easily retrieve data from any object that implements the `IEnumerable<T>` interface.
+LINQ stands for Language Integrated Query.LINQ has the great power of querying any source of data.The data source could be collections of objects, databases, or XML files.We can easily retrieve data from any object that implements the `IEnumerable<T>` interface.

 </blockquote>